wso2/docs-mi/en/docs/includes/reference/connectors/importing-connector-to-integration-studio.md

-1. Open WSO2 Integration Studio and create an **Integration Project**.
+1. Open WSO2 Integration Studio and select **New Integration Project** to create an Integration Project.
    <a href="https://apim.docs.wso2.com/en/4.1.0/assets/img/integrate/new-project/new-integration-project.png"><img src="https://apim.docs.wso2.com/en/4.1.0/assets/img/integrate/new-project/new-integration-project.png" title="Creating a new Integration Project" width="800" alt="Creating a new Integration Project" /></a>

 2. Right-click the project that you created and click on **Add or Remove Connector** -> **Add Connector**.
 You will get directed to the WSO2 Connector Store.